KonVision/KonVision/README.md

 ## Server-side Setup & Troubleshooting

 ### Disclaimer
-This code has been designed and written to run on a Ubuntu Server (Ubuntu server LTS 20.04.4).
-To avoid unnecessary bugs, do not attempt to set this up on a windows server or home pc because the chances are high, that it will not work.
+This code has been designed and written to run on an Ubuntu Server (Ubuntu server LTS 20.04.4).
+To avoid unnecessary bugs, do not attempt to set this up on a Windows server or home pc because the chances are high, that it will not work.

 ### Services required